zschreib1/vocaplus-ios-app/README.md

 The segments implement a pared-down user interface, i.e:
 - the interactivity of a look up button.

 The associated functions, triggered by the button, handle calling the API.
-The code reflects the nested structure of the Oxford Languages API and accesses the relevant endpoints, parsing the returned JSON data and displaying it into the view.
+The code reflects the nested structure of the Oxford Languages API and accesses the relevant endpoints, parses the returned JSON data and displays it into the view.

 I also implement error handling:
 - In order to avoid calling the API too frequently, I check if the word inputed by the user doesn’t already exist in the SQLite database.